-Binge Drinking and Alcohol Abuse During the Holidays
+Binge Drinking During the Holidays

 Over-drinking alcohol is an indulgence that tends to lead to a lapse in judgment when it comes to other behaviors that person might want to keep in check.
 For example, over-drinking can lead to overeating for someone who is trying to lose weight, or smoking for someone who’s trying to give up cigarettes.

 Over-drinking alcohol is a difficult obstacle to get around during the holiday season.
 Not only are there ample opportunities to drink excessively, but in many families and social circles, there is also an expectation that this what everyone will do.